altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 3. _Marinate_ in somewhere visible like in a wall or notebook.
 4. After several weeks, carry them over to text documents while skimming the book.

-In addition to that, the highlights are [tagged](/tags?target=blank) based on their topic, which is something I read on _How to Take Smart Notes_ but not extensively utilized yet.
+In addition to that, the highlights are [tagged](/tags?target=blank) based on their topic, which is something I read on _How to Take Smart Notes_ but not extensively utilized.
 It's especially helpful while taking action.

 ![Tags](/images/articles/how-do-I-read/how-do-I-read-tags.jpg)

 #### Listen to what other readers say

-Although the social aspect is a bit sabotaged by COVID, I try to read online discussions and listen to podcast episodes related to the books I was reading.
-This approach also made me discover new mediums when I look for what to read next.
+Although the social aspect is a bit sabotaged by the pandemic, I try to read online discussions and listen to podcast episodes related to the books I was reading.
+It also helps me to discover new mediums to find the next reading.

-Eventually, those try-outs started making more impact.
-I was remembering or thinking more deliberately about what I read and wanting to do something with them.
-That brought my next adversity: the realization of insufficient utilization.
+Eventually, those try-outs are making an impact.
+I remember and think more deliberately about what I read and what to do with them.
+However, I haven't done much yet.
+That brings the next adversity: awareness of insufficient utilization.

 ### Taking action

-Now we get to a decent spot to sneak in this famous quote from Abraham Lincoln:
+Now we arrived at a decent spot to sneak in this famous quote from Abraham Lincoln:

 > "If I had eight hours to chop down a tree, I'd spend six hours sharpening my axe."

-Do you remember what those _heroic_ people I bowed at the beginning of this post were extremely qualified at?
+Do you remember what those _heroic_ people I bowed at the beginning of this post were remarkably qualified at?

 Good, now it's your turn.
 The real internalization happens when we craft tangible things with what we learn.
 Make use of them.
 There's no other way than taking action.